overflowy/chat-key/README.md

 ### Adding prompts

-To add new prompts, simply include a new section in the `config.ini` file.
-For instance, if you wish to include a prompt for translating text to french, you can achieve this by appending the following section to the configuration file:
+To add new prompts, you must include a new section in the [`config.ini`](config.ini) file.
+For instance, if you wish to include a prompt for translating text to French, you can achieve this by appending the following section to the configuration file:

 ```ini
 [prompt_translate_to_french]